-151 Speare Hall 617.373.8480
+151 Speare Hall 617.373.8480 offcampus@northeastern.edu offcampus.sites.northeastern.edu

-of f campus. sites. nor the astern. edu

-Off Campus Engagement and Support Services is dedicated to serving the needs of all students who reside off-campus.
+Off Campus Engagement and Support is dedicated to serving the needs of all students who reside off-campus.
 They provide resources, education, and programs to keep you connected to campus, informed of city and civic-engagement opportunities, and promote positive connections between students and their community neighbors.
 Off Campus Engagement and Support can help with landlord issues, keep students informed and advise renter's rights, and assist them in searching for off campus housing.
-Visit Northeastern's Apartment Search Database for local property listings and to find roommates and sublets: https://aptsearch.northeastern.edu/
+Visit Northeastern Sapartment Search Database for local property listings and to find roommates and sublets: https://aptsearch.northeastern.edu/